LKDenchin/hexo-theme-firefly/README.en.md

 Firefly supports dual sidebars, list/grid article views, and features widgets such as site statistics, calendar, TOC, music player, and category navigation.
 It also supports share buttons, related post recommendations, and previous/next post navigation.

-> **If you reference or use Firefly's component designs and related code, please credit Firefly.**

 ---

 ## ✨ Features